bazel-contrib/bazel-lib/docs/directory_path.md

 make_directory_path(<a href="#make_directory_path-name">name</a>, <a href="#make_directory_path-directory">directory</a>, <a href="#make_directory_path-path">path</a>)
 </pre>

-Helper function to convert generate a directory_path target and return its label.
+Helper function to generate a directory_path target and return its label.

 **PARAMETERS**